cp3402-students/cp3402-2021-site-cp3402-2021-team05/deployment.md

 #### 4. Create local development folder on your local machine
 - Unzip the .zip file where you want to store the local website and then delete the .zip file
-- This `vccw` folder will be where you store the local version of the website, so rename it to whatever you want.
+- This `vccw` folder will be where you store the local version of the website, so rename it to `local`.

 #### 5. Edit the default configuration
-- Copy (not cut) the `default.yml` file from the `provision` directory into the parent directory (move up a folder)
+- Copy the `default.yml` file from the `provision` directory and paste it into your new `local` folder.
 - Rename it from `default.yml` to `site.yml`
 - Open `site.yml`
-- Change `hostname: vccw.test` to `hostname: jazzclub.test`.
+- Change `hostname: vccw.test` to `hostname: [yourname]jazzclub.test`.
 Don't forget to save the file
-- You can also configure other things in here such as the site title etc if you want (it doesn't really matter as it's just your local environment)
+- If you're on a windows machine you will need to access and change your `hosts` file.
+To do this you will need to:
+  - Run notepad as administrator.
+  - File -> Open -> `C:\Windows\System32\drivers\etc\hosts`.
+Make sure you're searching **all files** and not just text files.
+  - Get your IP and hostname from `site.yml` and add to the bottom of the hosts file:

+    `192.168.33.10 [yourname]jazzclub.test jazzclub.test` **REMEMBER TO SAVE THE FILE**
+    > For some reason it won't work if we all have the same host name.
+(Wordmove won't push and pull)

 #### 6. Launch Vagrant
 - Open a terminal on the folder you renamed earlier
 - Run `vagrant up`.
 This only takes a couple minutes compared to the 20 minutes with VVV.
 You might have to enter your password.

 #### 7. Visit the webpage
-- Once it's finished installing you should be able to visit the page in your browser at `jazzclub.test`.
+- Once it's finished installing you should be able to visit the page in your browser at `[yourname]jazzclub.test` or `192.168.33.10`.
 - You can access the admin login page by adding `/wp-admin/` to the end of the URL.
 - Unless you changed the details in the `site.yml` file, the default details are both `admin`.